- Process and analyse radiometric thermal drone imagery with the DJI Thermal Analysis Tool;

-- These insights can be vital for preventing or addressing major issues in critical infrastructure;
+• Thermal insights can be vital for a range of enterprise operations, including preventing or addressing major issues in critical infrastructure;

-- DJI Thermal Analysis Tool 2.0 is compatible with the DJI Mavic 2 Enterprise Advanced and the H20T camera for the M300 RTK.
+• The DJI Thermal Analysis Tool is compatible with the DJI Mavic 3 Thermal, DJI M30T, the H20T and H20N payloads for the M300 Series, and the DJI Mavic 2 Enterprise Advanced;

-It is a particularly powerful tool for identifying temperature information of specific/critical areas of a data set; ideal for detecting and pinpointing temperature abnormalities.
+It is a particularly powerful tool for identifying temperature information of specific/critical areas of a data set - which is ideal for detecting and pinpointing temperature abnormalities.
 This in turn helps to prevent or address major incidents - spotting issues before it is too late.

 The programme is beneficial for a variety of applications, such as monitoring energy equipment, infrastructure inspection, scientific research, and civil surveying.